View resources

 Investigations

 CT scan remains the gold standard investigation of intracranial injury in the acute setting.
 Scanning is not recommended in all children due to the associated radiation risks (dependent on the machine and site-specific protocols), the need for sedation and/or transfer and resource costs.
+Repeat neuroimaging may be required if there is clinical deterioration or failure to improve; consultation with neurosurgery advised.

 Very young infants may settle sufficiently with swaddling / wrapping after a feed if the clinical situation permits.
 Oral sucrose may facilitate comfort during the scan.